Schedule At a Glance

-Communication and Media Preview (CAMP) is a four-day, three-night immersive experience at The University of Alabama.
+Communication and Media Preview (CAMP) is a five-day, four-night immersive experience at The University of Alabama.
 Participants will interact with professionals through a balance of speaker sessions, hands-on workshops, and social activities.
 During CAMP, students will practice skills and improve knowledge related to the fields of communication and media, develop connections with aspiring communicators and become familiar with the college experience.

-In small groups, students will work to complete a comprehensive final project to present on the final day of CAMP.
+In project teams, students will work to complete a comprehensive final project to present on the final day of CAMP.
 Upperclassmen student leaders will help facilitate the process and assist the participants in making connections and collaborating across disciplines.
-Each small group will participate in activities that will strengthen their skills in communication, collaboration and strategic thinking.
+Each project team will participate in activities that will strengthen their skills in communication, collaboration and strategic thinking.

 Large Group Settings